weilandia/coding-for-managers/intro/Lectures-Notes.md

 # CSS Part 1

 Cascading Style Sheets tell the browser how to display HTML elements.
+In other words, this language will make your webpage look pretty.
 CSS is quite nuanced but extremely powerful.

+There are three ways to apply styling to a webpage:
+1. In-line styling
+2. Embedded styling
+3. Linked style Sheet

+Depending on your needs and your webpage complexity, you will go for one of those three options.

 #### In-line Styling

 `<tag style=”attribute: value;”>content</tag>`

 *Exercise: add a `color` and `font-family` to the heading on your home page*